jrz1977/pgdbfs/README.md

 ## Why

-- Small non trivial project to learn Rust
-- There may be a small subset of valid use cases to store files in DB
+In general, storing files in DB is a bad idea, but there may be a small subset of valid use cases to store files in DB

   - Replication and HA is taken care of by DB replication
   - Lots of small file operations
+  - Files are infrequently read or accessed
+  - DB Backups automatically include files

 ## Requirements
 - postgresql 10+